18 Mar 1996

 He has continued to make significant progress this year, and in February blitzed to a European half marathon record of 59:13 in Ras Al Khaimah before nine days later trimming one second from the world 5km road record with a 13:29 clocking in Monaco.

 Julien kick-started his 2020 campaign in style by lowering his European 10km road record with a 27:13 clocking in Valencia.
+Later that year, he returned to the Spanish port city and finished eighth in the half-marathon, recording a slick 59:55.

 Did You Know?